MoonPoet/xaprb-src/content/blog/2007/how-to-notify-event-listeners-in-mysql.md

 }
 ```

-This works because the producer and consumer are really notifying *each other* -- it's not one-way, it's symmetric.
+This works because the producer and consumer are really notifying *each other*---it's not one-way, it's symmetric.
 Inside MySQL, there's a queue of threads waiting for locks.
 As soon as one releases the lock, the other gets it, and immediately goes back onto the queue waiting for it again.

 ### Complications